machugram/made-by-students/README.md

 ## <a name="M"> </a>M

-[MobileView](https://github.com/champ3oy/MobileView) - MobileView can view projects running on local server and remote urls.
+[MobileView](https://github.com/champ3oy/MobileView) - MobileView can view react-native projects running on local server and remote urls.
 You can view your project on a iPhone X screen.
 You can change frame from white to dark.
-You can hard reload
+You can hard reload.
+By [@cirlormx](https://twitter.com/cirlormx)

 ## <a name="N"> </a>N